-In the Mutual Fund distribution channel, according to a 2005 industry report, more than 91 million individuals in almost 54 million households in the United States are invested in mutual funds.
-In 2005, net cash flows to equity mutual funds totaled nearly \$244 billion, and aggregate mutual fund assets totaled \$8.5 trillion at the end of 2005.
+In the Mutual Fund distribution channel, according to a 2006 industry report, more than 96 million individuals in almost 55 million households in the United States are invested in mutual funds.
+In 2006, net cash flows to equity mutual funds totaled over \$232 billion, and aggregate mutual fund assets totaled \$9.9 trillion at the end of 2006.
 We anticipate that inflows to mutual funds will continue and that aggregate mutual fund assets, particularly those in equity mutual funds, will continue to increase in line with long-term market growth.

-Assets in the Institutional distribution channel are primarily in retirement plans, including both defined benefit and defined contribution plans, endowments and foundations, and totaled approximately \$8.8 trillion as of June 30, 2005.
-Although the majority of Institutional assets are in equities (estimated to be 60% in 2004), allocations to alternative investments have continued to increase.
+Assets in the Institutional distribution channel in the United States are primarily in retirement plans, including both defined benefit and defined contribution plans, endowments and foundations, and totaled approximately \$8.9 trillion as of June 30, 2006.
+Although the majority of Institutional assets are in equities

+(estimated to be 60% in 2005), allocations to alternative investments have continued to increase.
 According to a recent study of institutional investors, allocations of institutional assets to hedge funds (a core component of alternative investments) have grown from 2.5% of assets in 2001 to 7.7% in 2005, and are expected to increase to 9.1% by 2007.
 We anticipate that the combination of an aging work force and long-term market growth should contribute to the ongoing strength of this distribution channel.

 The High Net Worth distribution channel is comprised broadly of high net worth and affluent individuals, family trusts and managed accounts.
-Within this channel, ultra high net worth and high net worth families and individuals (those having at least \$1 million in investable assets) had aggregate assets of \$9.3 trillion at the end of 2004; industry experts expect assets in this segment of the channel to grow to \$13.9 trillion by the end of 2009.
+Within this channel, high net worth families and individuals (those having at least \$1 million in investable assets) in the United States had aggregate assets of \$10.2 trillion at the end of 2005; industry experts expect assets in this segment of the channel to grow to \$14.5 trillion by the end of 2010.
 We believe that affluent individuals (those having between \$250,000 and \$1 million in investable assets) represent an important source of asset growth within the High Net Worth channel, as the number of such individuals and the amount of investable assets increases, and the popularity of separately managed account investment products for affluent individuals continues to grow.
-According to a recent industry report, assets in separately managed accounts totaled approximately \$678.1 billion at the end of 2005 (a nearly 18% increase over year end 2004) and are expected to reach \$1.5 trillion by 2011.
+According to a recent industry report, assets in separately managed accounts totaled approximately \$805.8 billion at the end of 2006 (a nearly 25% increase over year end 2005) and are expected to reach \$1.5 trillion by 2011.